 Also, this can be a bit tricky to use, due to lots of compatibility issues.
 If you want to connect this to your phone with a cable, you will need an HDMI adapter.
 For iPhones you need a lightning to HDMI adapter, and for Androids you’ll need a USB C/Micro USB to HDMI adapter.
 None of those are included in the purchase of the projector.

-What I like the most about this mini projector are the touch sensitive controls.
+What I like the most about this portable projector are the touch-sensitive controls.
 They take some getting used to, but once you’ve gotten the hang of the controls, you will be able to operate the projector in your sleep.
 It’s very intuitive to use, and there are icons to let you know what the different controls are.
 If you’re proficient with smartphones, you’ll master the Akaso projector in no time.

 And you’re getting some really good specs in a really tiny body.
 The AirGo features a contrast ratio of 1000:1, which is pretty good.
 It allows for a projection size of 30-120”, but works best at 80”.
 At least, that’s the size that looks best with the 480p native resolution.

 You’ll also be happy to know that the AirGo projector has lots of different input ports.
-It obviously has HDMI and USB ports, but it also features a micro SD card slot and a headphone jack – something your phone most likely lacks.
+It obviously has a HDMI and USB port, but it also features a micro SD card slot and a headphone jack – something your phone most likely lacks.